NikhilNarayana/Melee-YouTube-Uploader/README.md

 There is also support for character selection if you use stock icons from this [link](https://drive.google.com/file/d/1L8M-4FUDcQo-2cuh1Ak_VabJSQlWz8B_/view?usp=sharing).

 ### StreamControl and Streameta Integration
 This integration is similar to the SA websocket but is done by polling a file or HTTP endpoint respectively.
-The SC integration is designed around Recursion's setup so it won't work easily for everyone.
+The SC integration is flexible, just map your `streamcontrol.json` to the fields in the uploader.

 ### OBS Websocket - Never submit manually
 This is a peculiar feature that I built with only myself in mind.
 There are no plans to expand what I've set it up to do.